MEDIEVAL SINGING | Level 1 – Basic

 Z

-Study and perform songs composed using varied techniques, from syllabic to melismatic
+Study and perform songs composed using various techniques, from syllabic to melismatic

 Z